 pikchr()" C-API to do conversions from Pikchr to SVG.

-As the Lemon tool is not widely deployed, its sources for
+As the Lemon tool is not widely deployed, the source code for

-Lemon are included in the Pikchr source tree for convenience.
+Lemon is included in the Pikchr source tree for convenience.

 Compile the "